avishekkalsthoks/Assistive-device/README.md

 The client-side application captures real-time video and interacts with the user through voice commands.
 It features two primary modes:

 * **Guidance Mode:**
-    * Captures video frames from a camera.
+    * Captures video frames from a camera
-    * Sends video frames to the remote server for object detection.
+    * Sends video frames to the remote server for object detection
-    * Receives and provides audio feedback on detected objects.
+    * Receives and provides audio feedback on detected objects
-    * Uses an ultrasonic sensor to detect nearby obstacles and alerts the user with beeps.
+    * Uses an ultrasonic sensor to detect nearby obstacles and alerts the user with beeps
 * **Chat Mode:**
-    * Utilizes OpenAI to engage in conversational interactions based on voice input.
+    * Utilizes OpenAI to engage in conversational interactions based on voice input

 The client listens for a wake word ("Hi siri") to activate and can be shut down with a "bye" command.
 It employs threading for concurrent operation and includes error handling and resource management.